Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Saturated Control Laws with Dynamic Gain

+Since the $\bm{p}_\delta$ is the singular point of the CVF, in the following we adopt the polar coordinates centered at $\bm{p}_\delta$:

-\begin{remark} It can be observed that the linear velocity $v_x$ decreases to the lower bound $v_{\text{min}}$ only if the robot reaches the target configuration $\bm{g}_d$, where $\theta_r=\theta_d$ and hence $\|\bm{p}-\bm{p}_d\|=\left|\theta_e\right|=0$.
+\begin{remark} It can be observed that the linear velocity $v_x$ decreases to the lower bound $v_{\text{min}}$ only if the robot reaches the target configuration $\bm{g}_d$, where $\bm{p}=\bm{p}_d$ and $\theta=\theta_d=\theta_r$.
 For robots such as wheeled UGV, $v_{\text{min}}$ could be chosen as zero so that the robot could asymptotically converge to $\bm{g}_d$.
-As for fixed wing UAVs and other robots with $v_{\text{min}}>0$, they are not able to converge to a certain configuration and thereby the result of convergence to the target positive limit set is the best we can achieve. \end{remark}
+As for fixed wing UAVs and other robots with $v_{\text{min}}>0$, they are not able to converge to a specific configuration and thereby the result of convergence to the target positive limit set and repeated arrival at the target configuration is the best we can achieve. \end{remark}

 When the robot's orientation $\theta$ aligns with the reference orientation $\theta_r$, the robot's trajectory becomes the time reparameterization of the integral curves of the CVF under the proposed linear velocity, referring to \cite[Chapter 1.5]{chicone2006ordinary}.
-This means that the robot is able to track the CVF and converge to the target positive limit set by aligning its orientation with $\theta_r$ under the angular velocity:
+This implies that the robot is able to track the CVF and converge to the target positive limit set by aligning its orientation with $\theta_r$ under the angular velocity:

 In the above equation, $-k_\omega\theta_e$ is the feedback term and the feedforward term, i.e., the time derivative of $\theta_r$, is given by